seanim1/Inverse-Kinematics_2-Links_2D/README.md

 Copyright Sean Im

-Project for education, entertainment, and career purposes.
+Project for education and entertainment purposes.

 Made with Three.js